Kristin Lavransdatter, an enormous novel, provided me with an avenue of escape long ago.

 The lover of my soul knew my circumstances but fashioned them for me.

-God cared enough for a lonely, hurting woman to give her two days of fall sunshine for the children to play outside.
+God cared enough for a lonely, hurting woman to give her fall sunshine for the children to play outside.

 I may have checked out with Kristin Lavransdatter, but God checked over me.